shcherbak-ai/contextgem/docs/source/motivation.rst

 🎯 Focused Approach
 ---------------------

 ContextGem is intentionally optimized for **in-depth single-document analysis** to deliver maximum extraction accuracy and precision.
 While this focused approach enables superior results for individual documents, ContextGem currently does not support cross-document querying or corpus-wide information retrieval.
-For these use cases, traditional RAG (Retrieval-Augmented Generation) systems over document collections (e.g. LlamaIndex) remain more appropriate.
+For these use cases, modern RAG frameworks (e.g. LlamaIndex) remain more appropriate.